-However, paid positions are extremely competitive - you'll typically need to have gained one or two years of professional work experience before your application is considered.
-Find out more about working as an English teacher at TEFL Org UK - TEFL Jobs In India.
+You'll find that paid positions are extremely competitive as you'll typically need to have gained one or two years of professional work experience before your application is considered.
+Find out more about working as an English teacher at The TEFL Org - TEFL Jobs In India.

 You can search for advertised teaching jobs at:

 Work placements in India are widespread, especially during the summer.
 You'll find that AIESEC UK and IAESTE UK both offer internships across the globe, with the latter focused on securing work for science and engineering students.